 📞 Make the Interview Process More Accessible

-For a one-way phone interview, a candidate simply needs a phone.
+For a virtual phone interview, a candidate simply needs a phone.
 This should be no problem as 97% of Americans own some form of a cell phone today.
 Without the need for any other extraneous equipment, this means your interview process available to the vast majority of candidates.

-Plus, as an asynchronous interview model, one-way interviews allow candidates to record their responses to the interview at any time, 24/7.
+Plus, as an asynchronous interview model, virtual interviews allow candidates to record their responses to the interview at any time, 24/7.
 Qualifi’s research has found this flexibility brings 75.5% more interviews than traditional methods.